lucasrodr1010/autograder/README.md

 # COP2273 Autograder

-A visual autograder for COP2273 assignments that can automatically test student submissions against a base solution.
+A visual Python autograder designed for the University of Florida programming class COP2273.

 ## Features